Akshat-Ajmera/LeetCode_Solutions/2428-equal-row-and-column-pairs/Notes.md

-<h2>equal-row-and-column-pairs Notes</h2><hr>hash the row vectors in a map, convert each col vector into a row vector and find it in the map, if present inc the ansV
+<h2>equal-row-and-column-pairs Notes</h2><hr>hash the row vectors in a map, convert each col vector into a row vector and find it in the map, if present inc the ansCnt by the cnt of